mcneil7intercept/AdventOfCode/Dec3-BinaryDiagnostic/README.md

     https://adventofcode.com/2021/day/3

+Part 1 ideas:

 First ideas, can either break each digit into it's own array and then count instances of non-zero numbers.
 (STILL DOABLE BUT PROBABLY SLOWER)

 OR

 I think you can also use bit shifting and use just one array of values.
 (CHOSEN PATH)

-My part 1 solution in written form: (I suck at these write ups)
+Part 1 solution in written form: (I suck at these write ups)

 1. Split input into a list of binary numbers
 2. Assume each number has the same bit width called num_bits.